AviatrixSystems/Docs/HowTos/gateway.rst

 Enable NAT
 -------------

-Aviatrix gateway performs NAT function when this option is selected.
+Aviatrix gateway performs Source NAT (SNAT) function when this option is selected.
 All VPC routing tables for private subnets are automatically programmed with 0.0.0.0/0 points to the gateway.

 The function can be enabled at gateway launch time, it can also be launched after the gateway is launched.
-To enable NAT after the gateway is launched, go to the Gateway page, highlight the desired gateway, click Edit, Scroll down to NAT and click Enable.
+To enable SNAT after the gateway is launched, go to the Gateway page, highlight the desired gateway, click Edit, Scroll down to SNAT and click Enable.

 Allocate NEW EIP
 -----------------